By Julia Brodsky, March 2016, 119 pages, ISBN 978-0-9776939-8-6

 Special: big discount for small groups

-$5 off each book if you buy 5 copies or more.
-That’s a third of the price!
+$5 off each book for 5 copies or more.

-$1 off each book if you buy 2 to 4 copies.
+$1 off each book for 2 to 4 copies.

 Type the number of books you want: